 When it comes to back pain and back pain relief, there are several important factors at play.
 And while areas like genetics and incidents like accidents or trauma can be among these factors, perhaps the largest single factor across every case of back pain in the world is a simpler one: Posture, especially while sitting.

-At Apollo Health, our chiropractic services involve not only providing treatments, but also expertise on basic areas like back pain relief.
+At Apollo Health Centers, our chiropractic services involve not only providing treatments, but also expertise on basic areas like back pain relief.
 Let’s go over some simple ways to check your posture and change any bad habits here, with the hopes of limiting any pain you have.

 You can check your posture anytime you’re sitting in a chair.
 Here are some basic questions to ask yourself as part of your check: